slgobinath/SafeEyes/README.md

 ```

 Safe Eyes installers install the required icons to `/usr/share/icons/hicolor`.
 When you run Safe Eyes from source without, some icons may not appear.

+### Install in Virtual Environment

+Some Linux systems like Cent OS do not have matching dependencies available in their repository.
+In such systems, you can install and use Safe Eyes in a Python Virtual Environment.
+The following instruction was tested on Cent OS 7.

+1. Install the necessary dependencies

+    ```
+    sudo yum install dbus dbus-devel cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel
+    ```

+2. Create a virtual environment in your home folder

+    ```
+    mkdir ~/safeeyes
+    cd ~/safeeyes/

+    pip3 install virtualenv --user
+    virtualenv --no-site-packages venv
+    source venv/bin/activate
+    pip3 install dbus-python safeeyes
+    ```

+3. Start Safe Eyes from terminal

+    ```
+    cd ~/safeeyes & source venv/bin/activate
+    python3 -m safeeyes
+    ```

+For more details, please check the issue: [#329](https://github.com/slgobinath/SafeEyes/issues/329)

 ## Features